Destiny (ISS module): Laboratory structure

 The U.S. laboratory module is 28 ft long and 14 ft wide.
-It is made from aluminum and stainless steel, and comprises three cylindrical sections and two endcones that contain the hatch openings through which astronauts enter and exit the module.
+It is made from aluminum, and comprises three cylindrical sections and two endcones that contain the hatch openings through which astronauts enter and exit the module.
 The aft port of Destiny is connected to the forward port of Unity, and the forward port of Destiny is connected to the aft port of Harmony.
 The ends are colored blue and white respectively for the crew to navigate easily.
 A 20 in-diameter window is located on one side of the center module segment.

 Each of the two berthing ports on Destiny contains a hatch.
 Both hatches are normally open, and remain open unless a situation arises requiring a module to be isolated.
 Each hatch has a window.
 The hatches can be opened or closed from either side.
 The hatches have a pressure interlock feature, which prevents the hatch from being opened if there is a negative pressure across the hatch (higher pressure on the outside of the hatch).
 The hatch openings are a square-like six sided shape - which is associated to that module.

 Destiny has a 20 in optically pure, telescope-quality glass window located in an open rack bay used primarily for Earth science observations.
 Station crewmembers use very high quality video and still cameras at the window to record Earth's changing landscapes.
 A window shutter protects the window from potential micrometeoroid and orbital debris strikes during the life of the ISS.
 The crew manually opens the shutter to use the window.

 Imagery captured from Destinys window has given geologists and meteorologists the chance to study floods, avalanches, fires and ocean events such as plankton blooms in a way never seen before, as well as given international scientists the opportunity to study features such as glaciers, coral reefs, urban growth and wild fires.